 Have you thought about the Channel Islands this Summer?

-The Channel Islands just off the coast of England are often overlooked by Europeans as a holiday destination and yet they boast superb beaches, find cuisine and really good accommodation and activities for all the family.
+The Channel Islands just off the coast of England are often overlooked by Europeans as a holiday destination and yet they boast superb beaches, fine cuisine and really good accommodation and activities for all the family.

 The islands are Guernsey, Jersey, Alderney, Sark and Herm with the main towns in the Channel Islands are St Helier, St Peter Port and St Anne and the climate is temperate and warm and dry in the Summer.

 There are great beaches on the Channel Islands and here are a few that we’d recommend:

 1. St Brelades Bay Beach

 St Brelades Bay is on Jersey and is great for safe swimming and a sheltered beach with lifeguard cover from May to September.
 This beach is clean and has many amenities like cafes, car parks, bars and loos!
 There’s no admission fee.

 This is a busy beach with a little jetty at the end.
 Sunshine bathes the beachgoers all day long and there is soft golden sand to walk on.

 Petit Bot is a glorious sandy bay that is surrounded by high cliffs that provide good shelter from winds.